-This venue guide is to help you prepare for your visit to Intrepid Theatre Club.
+This venue visual story is to help you prepare for your visit to the Intrepid Theatre Studio.
 It includes information about the theatre's location, a visual guide to the space, and what you can expect when you come to see a show.